theoddora/Interview_Prep/System Design/02_Coordination.md

 think of it as a set of assumptions that allow us to reason about distributed systems by ignoring the complexity of the actual technologies used to implement them.

+Distributed systems literature usually refers to the network connecting two processes as a **link**.
 For example, these are some common models for communication
 links:
-* The *fair-loss* link model assumes that messages may be lost and duplicated, but if the sender keeps retransmitting a message, eventually it will be delivered to the destination.
+* The simplest type of link is called a fair-loss link, when a process P1 send a message M to a process P2, the message is in one of three states: *will be delivered in the future*, *delivered* or *lost*.
+The *fair-loss* link model assumes that messages may be lost and duplicated, but if the sender keeps retransmitting a message, eventually it will be delivered to the destination.
 * The *reliable link* model assumes that a message is delivered exactly once, without loss or duplication (correct, complete, and ordered delivery).
 A reliable link can